EPCCed/Activities/Activities/PostalSort/Readme.md

 ## Learning objectives

-* Multiple people sorting will do more than one person in the same time or the same end can be achieved in less time.
+* Multiple people sorting will do more than one person in the same amount of time or the same end can be achieved in less time.
    * Modern computers employ parallelism to the same ends.